11 Mar What is hemp? The difference between hemp, marijuana, and CBD

 Industrial hemp is cultivated to have a strong central stalk which is the part of the plant that produces the fibre.
 Hemp farmers sow the seeds close together at 10 cm intervals to encourage the plants to grow straight up towards the light rather than outwards.

-In contrast, medicinal hemp is grown for its flowers and buds that manufacturers use to produce CBD oil.
-The plants are grown approximately 2 m apart, allowing them maximum exposure to sunlight and enough space to grow outwards and produce CBD-rich buds.
+When growing hemp to produce CBD products, it is the flowers and buds that are required.
+Therefore, the plants are grown, the plants are grown approximately 2 m apart, allowing them maximum exposure to sunlight and enough space to grow outwards and produce CBD-rich buds.

 A brief history of hemp